mwilc0x/cfsolana.com/readme.md

 **Question**: How do I enter a docker container from the command line?

 **Answer**: First will need to list out all the running docker containers with `docker ps`.
 Find the container that want to enter and look for the name under the `NAMES` column.
 Then, run `docker exec -it <container_name> /bin/bash`.
 You will be moved into the docker container and can run commands from that system.

+**Question**: How do I remove the development docker setup once I am done?

+**Answer**: We included a tear down script `cleanup.sh` in the `bin` folder that will tear down everything, including the docker volumes.
+You can also manually stop the containers by name through Docker.